-The Composite and Heterogeneous Material Analysis and Simulation Laboratory (COHMAS) is located at King Abdullah University of Science and Technology and is part of the Physical Science and Engineering Division.
-COHMAS started at KAUST in 2009 and is an integrated environment for composite science combining modeling and experimental expertise in a single working environment.
+The Mechanics of Composites for Energy and Mobility Laboratory (Composites Lab) is located at King Abdullah University of Science and Technology and is part of the Physical Science and Engineering Division.
+The Composites Lab started at KAUST in 2009 and is an integrated environment for composite science combining modeling and experimental expertise in a single working environment.

 Our laboratory expertise incorporates three main areas:

 Developing advanced materials: conducting polymer fibers based on conductive nanoparticles or conductive polymers, multifunctional materials for sensing with tailorable piezo resistivity, biomass-based material and bio-inspired interfaces.

 Understanding and predicting the integrity of materials and structures: tracking the degradation of materials and structures by a variety of characterization techniques (X-ray tomography, full field measurements, high resolution microscopy), non-destructive testing (ultrasounds, acoustic emission) and structural health monitoring (electrical impedance tomography, optical fibers).
 This research is applicable to a variety of materials ranging from thermoset and thermoplastic laminates to conductive materials for the energy sector.
 Long-term integrity in aggressive environments, aging for the aeronautical industry and for the oil and gas industry.

 Advancing modeling and computational techniques: inverse problems for the identification of material parameters based on full-field measurements, combining techniques between non-local and local continuum mechanics to simulate severe crack propagation, multiphysics modeling for aging and integrity of multifunctional materials and simulation techniques for electrically conductive nano materials.